solomon7-data/Athlete/README.md

 phase one data cleaning
-phase two missing value analysis cleaned_athlet contains the raw biographical information on each athlete which is cleaned for further data anlysis in phase one project
+phase two missing value analysis cleaned_athlete contains the raw biographical information on each athlete which is cleaned for further data anlysis in phase one project

 Clean Data
-Easier to analyze data can be found in ziped cleaned_athlet.
+Easier to analyze data can be found in ziped cleaned_athlete.